nerves-project/nerves-project.github.io/docs.md

 configure Lager to do the logging rather than hand it off to its syslog backend.
 To log kernel messages and any other code that logs to syslog, see the [l2elog](https://github.com/fhunleth/l2elog) project.

+### Where did all of Elixir's pretty ANSI colors go?

+They just need to be enabled.
+When you run `iex` on your host, it will check if you're in an interactive session and enable the colors.
+Nerves skips the `iex` startup script so this check gets skipped.
+To enable the colors, add the following to your `sys.config`:

+    {elixir, [{ansi_enabled, true}]}